-This was in part inspired by recent Facebook activity of people posting lists of places they have visited, with interesting facts, photos and more.
+This was in part inspired by the recent Facebook activity of people posting lists of places they have visited, with interesting facts, photos, and more.
 We decided to do something similar here.

 1. Rainbows are in the sky and seen in our people.
 According to Pew Research, Hawaii is home to the nation’s largest share of multiracial Americans.